 Introduction – Avantis ETFs

-Avantis Investors are the new kid on the block, but don’t think that means they lack experience or that they are in any way a suboptimal fund provider.
-Avantis was started by a few people who left Dimensional Fund Advisors, considered the gold standard for factor tilt funds.
+Avantis Investors are the new kid on the block, but don't think that means they lack experience or that they are in any way a suboptimal fund provider.
+Avantis was started by a few people who left Dimensional Fund Advisors (DFA), considered the gold standard for factor tilt funds.
+As such, Avantis shares Dimensional DNA, which is a good thing.

-Like Dimensional, Avantis provides relatively cheap but extremely reliable and appreciable factor exposure, specifically for Size, Value, and Profitability.
-So far, Dimensional’s new ETFs only provide all-cap, broad market exposure, specifically for the U.S., ex-US Developed Markets, and Emerging Markets.
+Like DFA, Avantis provide relatively affordable but extremely reliable and appreciable factor exposure, specifically for Size, Value, and Profitability.
+So far, Dimensional's new ETFs only provide all-cap, broad market exposure, specifically for the U.S., ex-US Developed Markets, and Emerging Markets.
 Avantis has those plus a couple more specifically for small cap value.

-Just like Dimensional, Avantis draws on the most robust academic research to overweight drivers of returns that we would expect to both beat the market and conveniently mitigate portfolio risk over the long term.
+Just like Dimensional, Avantis draws on the most robust academic research in finance combined with expert implementation to overweight drivers of returns that we would expect to both beat the market and conveniently mitigate portfolio risk over the long term.
+As a result, investors get the benefits of low-cost, diversified index investing and purposefully targeted factor investing in one vehicle.

 AVUS – Avantis U.S. Equity ETF